ayaka14732/bart-base-jax/README.md

 This is the Cantonese model of BART base.
 It is obtained by a second-stage pre-training on the [LIHKG dataset](https://github.com/ayaka14732/lihkg-scraper) based on the [fnlp/bart-base-chinese](https://huggingface.co/fnlp/bart-base-chinese) model.

+This project is supported by Cloud TPUs from Google's [TPU Research Cloud](https://sites.research.google/trc/about/) (TRC).

 ## Usage

 ```python